Eric Prydz: 2014–present: PR(10)DA, PR(15)DA EPs and Opus

 On 4 July 2015, Prydz was the first DJ with a set featured as a "One Mix" on Beats 1, the worldwide radio station on Apple Music.

 On 5 February 2016, Prydz released his debut studio album Opus.
-In October 2015, Kieran Hebden released a remix of the title track under his pseudonym, Four Tet.

 On 28 June 2016, Prydz collaborated with Luke Versalko from Mashable to produce a short documentary that details the making of his Epic 4.0 show.
 In June 2016, he also appeared on Insomniacs Night Owl Radio.

 To celebrate the 15th anniversary of the Prydz' Pryda alias, on 10 April 2019 he announced the release of PR(15)DA, a collection of 27 songs.

 On 19 July 2019, Prydz announced EPIC 6.0.
-This instalment of his EPIC series involved a multi-story eight-meter-wide transparent LED holosphere, which surrounded Prydz during his performance at Tomorrowland festival.
+This instalment of his EPIC series involved a multi-storey eight-meter-wide transparent LED holosphere, which surrounded Prydz during his performance at Tomorrowland festival.
 The sphere was made up of seventy-two interlocking handmade panels, which contained over 2.4 million LEDs to illuminate with galaxies, darts of electricity, and alien planets.

+Prydz presented a HOLO performance at the 22nd Coachella Valley Music and Arts Festival in April 2023.

+On March 15, 2025, Prydz performed "Call On Me" for the first time in 20 years as part of the "20 Years of Prydz" show in Austin, Texas.

+Aside from producing music, Prydz also runs the record labels Pryda, Pryda Friends, Pryda Presents, and Mouseville, which release most of his own music.
+On Pryda, he releases music as Pryda.
+On Mouseville Records, started in 2002, he releases techno tracks as Cirez D.

 Personal life

-Aside from producing music, Prydz also runs the record labels Pryda, Pryda Friends, Pryda Presents and Mouseville, which release most of his own music.
-On Pryda, he releases music as Pryda.
-On Mouseville Records, started in 2002, he releases techno tracks as Cirez D. Prydz has a fear of flying, which means he mainly tours on a bus.
+Prydz has a fear of flying, which means he mainly tours on a bus.
 He moved from London to Los Angeles in 2012, where he lived until his return to Sweden in 2021 after getting divorced from his former wife Sofie, with whom he has two children.